 The cooperation and efforts of local experts is crucial in order to identify, document and develop a system of local safeguarding of intangible cultural heritage elements, as well as to facilitate their promotion, transmission and access, and considered to be an axiom in the national implementation process in Hungary.

-Different networks were established on the national level to link the coordinator institution – the Department of ICH of the Hungarian Open Air Museum, the local experts of different fields and the bearer communities.
+Different networks were established on the national level to link the coordinator institution – the Directorate of ICH of the Hungarian Open Air Museum, the local experts of different fields and the bearer communities.

 Their main purposes are to raise awareness on the importance of safeguarding the ICH, to make the principles of the Convention 2003 more visible, to foster the exchange of different heritage-safeguarding measures and strategies, and gain the widest possible public attention for the importance of cultural diversity.